frankiscuwu/Missed-Connections/ideas.md

 – How can you make the user experience smoother or more intuitive?
 – What new industries or fields could benefit from this product with some modifications?

+Cometcare:
+Space travel can be physically, mentally, and emotionally damaging.
+Astronauts must train for microgravity or zero-gravity environments, prepare for long missions, and cope with separations from loved ones indefinitely.
+Thus, prioritizing their wellbeing is essential.

+In this track, we challenge you to design a product or application that enhances wellness for astronauts – and anyone else!
+Whether you focus on fitness, exercise, journaling, or stress management, explore innovative avenues that blend technology and wellness.
+Create solutions that make healthy living accessible and engaging on Earth and beyond!

+– What aspect of overall wellness would you like to focus on?
+Examples include emotional, physical, financial, social, intellectual, and spiritual wellness, but feel free to be more specific or broad as you see fit!
+– How can you ensure a clean and intuitive user experience that enhances accessibility and dissuades frustration?
+– How can current approaches to wellbeing and wellness be adapted for new environments and new users (like maybe… aliens)?
+– How can we leverage existing technologies to aid communication and combat isolation and loneliness during extended trips?
+–What platforms, tools, games, or activities would most effectively facilitate social interaction, promote community, and reduce feelings of isolation?

+# WORKING
+# Our idea

+# OLD
 # Our idea
 A modern Social Streetpass